General Alexis Joseph Delzons

 Arc de Triomphe: DELZONS on the east pillar

-The son of a lawyer who was a deputy to the Council of Ancients and the Corps Législatif, Alexis-Joseph Delzons took a different career path than his father to serve his country.
-In June of 1791 the younger Delzons volunteered to join the National Guard of Aurillac, and then in July of 1792 he was elected a lieutenant of grenadiers in the 1st Battalion of Volunteers of Cantal.
-Sent to the Army of the Eastern Pyrenees in 1793, Delzons received a promotion to capitaine and joined a battalion of grenadiers commanded by Jean Lannes.
-In 1794 he fought at Junquera where he was wounded by a shot to the left thigh and he later went on to serve at the siege of Roses.
-In 1795 Delzons transferred to the 8th Battalion of Light Infantry and then in 1796 his unit was sent to the Army of Italy.
+The son of a lawyer who was a deputy to the Council of Ancients and the Corps Législatif, Alexis Joseph Delzons joined the National Guard of Aurillac in June of 1791.
+In this unit he also served alongside his cousin, Destaing.
+In July of 1792 Delzons was elected a lieutenant of grenadiers in the 1st Battalion of Volunteers of Cantal.
+Sent to the Army of the Eastern Pyrenees in 1793, he received a promotion to capitaine and joined a battalion of grenadiers commanded by Jean Lannes.
+In 1794 Delzons fought at Junquera where he was wounded by a shot to the left thigh and he later went on to serve at the siege of Roses.
+In 1795 he transferred to the 8th Battalion of Light Infantry and then in 1796 his unit was sent to the Army of Italy.

-Now with the Army of Italy, Delzons took part in the famous campaign of 1796 led by the new commander General Bonaparte.
+Delzons took part in the Italian campaign of 1796 led by the new commander General Bonaparte.
 That April Delzons fought at Montenotte and then Dego where he was wounded by a pistol shot to the groin.
 The next month he served at Lodi and Borghetto, and he then went on to serve with the 4th Light in the Tyrol under General Masséna.
 That September Delzons was taken prisoner by the Austrians near Mantua, but eight days later he was exchanged.
 Returning to service, he fought at Rivoli in November where he was wounded by a shot to the left shoulder.
-In December Delzons received a promotion from General Bonaparte to chef de bataillon, and the next year he served in the Tyrol.
+In December Delzons received a promotion from General Bonaparte to chef de bataillon, and in 1797 he served in the Tyrol.

 In 1798 Delzons served in Corsica before joining the Army of the Orient.
 Upon landing in Egypt, he took part in the Battle of Alexandria and served under General Bon at the Battle of the Pyramids .
-That same day, General Bonaparte promoted Delzons to chef de brigade of the 4th Light on the field of battle.
-Delzons remained in Egypt until the very end, notably serving at the defense of Alexandria in 1801.
+That same day, General Bonaparte promoted Delzons to chef de brigade of the 4th Light on the battlefield.
+Delzons remained in Egypt until the very end of the French presence in Egypt, notably serving at the defense of Alexandria in 1801.
 During that time he was promoted to général de brigade by General Menou.

 Notes